 Terrie E. Inder, M.D., Ph.D., has received a 2008 Distinguished Clinical Scientist Award from the Doris Duke Charitable Foundation.

 The $1.5 million award recognizes outstanding leadership in clinical research and allows leading physician-scientists to meld biomedical research and clinical applications that improve human health.
-Inder was one of six award recipients.
+Inder, a pediatrician and researcher at the School of Medicine and St. Louis Children’s Hospital, was one of six award recipients.

-Inder, who specializes in newborn medicine, neurology and radiology at the School of Medicine, uses imaging studies on brains of premature, at-risk infants to help predict developmental outcomes, in particular the risk of severe cognitive delays, psychomotor delays, cerebral palsy or hearing or visual impairments.
+Inder, associate professor of pediatrics, of neurology and of radiology, uses imaging studies on brains of premature, at-risk infants to help predict developmental outcomes, in particular the risk of severe cognitive delays, psychomotor delays, cerebral palsy or hearing or visual impairments.

-Inder, also co-directs a large multidisciplinary team that provides clinical care, teaching and research to improve the outcomes for infants born at risk for disability.
-The team combines multi-disciplinary research initiatives in pediatrics, neurology, radiology, obstetrics and psychology based on studies at the bedside of newborn infants in the neonatal and pediatric intensive care units at St. Louis Children’s Hospital.
-These studies include brain monitoring with electroencephalography for silent seizures which are very common in sick babies, early treatment with caffeine in preterm infants to prevent cerebral palsy, treatment of high-risk pregnancies with pomegranate juice and studying natural stem-cell regeneration in the immature brain.
+Inder also co-directs a large multidisciplinary team that provides clinical care, teaching and research to improve the outcomes for infants born at risk for disability.
+The team combines multidisciplinary research initiatives in pediatrics, neurology, radiology, obstetrics and psychology based on studies at the bedside of newborn infants in the neonatal and pediatric intensive care units at St. Louis Children’s Hospital.
 All infants are followed into childhood to monitor their progress.